Skip Navigation

 There are two primary ways to strengthen CCDBG in 2026.

 FY27 Appropriations.
 Each year, Congress determines funding levels for federal programs that support the care and education of young children.
 These investments are essential for working families, early educators, and the healthy development of children ages five and under.
 For FY2027, Congress should protect, prioritize, and expand these investments in programs including the Child Care and Development Block Grant (CCDBG).
-Learn more here.
+Learn more here

-The bipartisan Child Care Modernization Act.
+The bipartisan, bicameral Child Care Modernization Act.
 This legislation would enable states to better meet the growing child care needs of working families, providers, and employers.
 In a nutshell, the bill would strengthen child care by working with states to design a more accurate way of determining provider reimbursement rates.
 It provides additional technical assistance to in-home and rural child care providers.
 And it would continue to ensure parents can choose the type of child care setting that works best for them, including licensed child care centers, home-based providers, and faith-based programs.

 The Ask

-Join Senators Deb Fischer (R-NE), Kirsten Gillibrand (D-NY), John Hickenlooper (D-CO), and Susan Collins (R-ME) in sponsoring the Child Care Modernization Act, legislation that would strengthen the federal Child Care and Development Block Grant (CCDBG) program in order to address child care needs facing parents today and in the future.
+In the Senate: Join Senators Deb Fischer (R-NE), Kirsten Gillibrand (D-NY), John Hickenlooper (D-CO), and Susan Collins (R-ME) in sponsoring the Child Care Modernization Act, legislation that would strengthen the federal Child Care and Development Block Grant (CCDBG) program in order to address child care needs facing parents today and in the future.

 By the Numbers

-- More than 1 Million: Number of children ages 5 & under served by CCDBG
+• More than 1 Million: Number of children ages 5 & under served by CCDBG

-- 16%: Percent of eligible children served by CCDBG at the current funding levels
+• 16%: Percent of eligible children served by CCDBG at the current funding levels

-- Two-thirds of children ages 5 and under in the United States today may need a form of child care because their parents work.
+• Two-thirds of children ages 5 and under in the United States today may need a form of child care because their parents work.

-- Child care prices rose 29% between 2020 and 2024 due to increased operational costs and competing wages from other service sectors, or +7% more than the rise overall prices for other goods and services.
+• Child care prices rose 29% between 2020 and 2024 due to increased operational costs and competing wages from other service sectors, or +7% more than the rise overall prices for other goods and services.

-- Average cost of child care is +$13,000 a year (+$1,000 a month).
+• Average cost of child care is +$13,000 a year (+$1,000 a month).
 View state averages.

-- With CCDBG, the average child care copay drops to $3,400 a year ($284 a month).
+• With CCDBG, the average child care copay drops to $3,400 a year ($284 a month).
 View state copay averages.

 Essential Reading